php/policies/coding-standards-and-naming.rst

    (``int8_t``, ``int16_t``, ``int32_t``, ``int64_t`` and their unsigned
    counterparts) are supposed to be available.

 #.
-Functions that are given pointers to resources MUST NOT free them.
+Functions that are given pointers to resources SHOULD NOT free them, unless
+   this is documented.

    For instance, ``function int mail(char *to, char *from)`` should NOT free ``to`` and/or ``from``.